Category Archives: Winterize

 - A small hole is drilled into the affected concrete.

 - Polyurethane foam is injected into the hole and it expands to 20 times its liquid volume to fill the voids beneath the concrete entirely.

 - The fast curing time allows the concrete to be used about 15 minutes after the repair is done.

 - The hole is filled and the site is cleaned up.

-Polyjacking.com has been in business since 1978 and is a member of the Home Builders Association and the Better Business Bureau.
+Polyjacking.com has been in business since 1978 and is a member of the Home Builders Association.
 Contact us for a free quote on any of your concrete repair needs in Kansas City, MO or the surrounding areas today!